 My advice for your New Year refresh?
 Try to dig a bit deeper, especially considering there are so many similar pet businesses out there also only focusing on what their pricing includes.
 A great way to differentiate yourself is to talk about what you’re REALLY providing for your clients.
 How are you transforming or changing or making their lives easier?

-If you want to expand a bit on your pet business copywriting, check out our post here on our Website Copywriting Secrets for Pet Business Owners.
+If you want to expand a bit on your pet business copywriting, check out our post, Website Copywriting Secrets for Pet Business Owners.
 This can help you get on the right track toward making simple yet impactful improvements to your website copy.

 6. Clean up your contact form.

-As business owners, we typically think we need ALLLLLL the info from potential clients.
+As business owners, it’s easy to think we need to gather ALLLLLL the info from inquiries.
 I mean, no one wants to go in blind to a phone call or meet & greet, right?
 Totally get that!
 But here’s the problem with that.

 What if someone just has a basic question like… availability, if you accept an unspayed pet, etc. and now they have to fill out this super long questionnaire just to get that one tiny question answered.
 You know what they’re going to do?
 X out of your website and head to the next pet sitter or dog trainer who doesn’t ask a bazillion questions from the beginning.